achilleasatha/PyQubole/README.md

   a) Query can be passed as a raw string `query = r"""select * from table"""` or from a file: `query = open('query.sql').read()`

-  b) If `job_id = None` the query will be executed on the engine specified ('Hive' or 'Presto')
+  b) If `job_id = None` the query will be executed on the engine specified ('Hive', 'Presto' or 'Spark'')

   c) If `job_id = '123456'` then the results of the job will be retrieved (if job status is done)

-  d) You can use the optional method `verbose = True / False` to get streaming output or only status updates
+  d) You can use the optional method `verbose = True / False` to get streaming logs output or only status updates